avanbath/Tic-Tac-York/README.md

 Project Title: Tic-Tac-York

 Description: Following SDLC principles, we will be creating a customized version of a tic-tac-toe web application, which is based on one of the suggested projects provided.
 The web app will consist of a dynamic user interface with a game area for player interaction, including a legend with the rules and helpful tips for the player.
-The game will follow the traditional Tic-Tac-Toe rules, in which two players (user and computer opponent) take turns adding their assigned unique mark to a 3x3 grid until one player has matched 3 marks in a row, in any direction, to win.
+The game will follow the traditional tic-tac-toe rules, in which two players (user and computer opponent) take turns adding their assigned unique mark to a 3x3 grid until one player has matched 3 marks in a row, in any direction, to win.
 The user may choose their preferred mark from a list beforehand.
 Local weather information will also be displayed as a side feature.

 Requirements:
 - Users can play a game of tic-tac-toe versus a computer-controlled opponent in HTML format